yumaikas/PISC-mirror/README.md

 With that in mind, things that I will be adding (or accepting PRs for) as [time](http://www.catb.org/jargon/html/C/copious-free-time.html) allows:

   - More tests for different combinators (if, loop, while)
+  - A standard library build from a minimal core (this is a lot of the things below)
   - Stack shuffling combinators (see the ones in factor):
   -- drop
   -- 2drop